-Yes, the lunatic in the hot pink/zebra dress is me.
-And, yes, I am giving a lap dance to a complete stranger on stage in front of a restaurant full of people at a transvestite cabaret.
-As you can see in the progression of photos, I went from shy and afraid to wild and crazy in a matter of about ten seconds.
+Yes, everyone at Lucky Cheng’s last night, the lunatic in the hot pink/zebra dress was me.
+And, yes, I was giving a lap dance to a complete stranger on stage in front of a restaurant full of people at a transvestite cabaret.
+As you can see in the progression of events, I went from shy and afraid to wild and crazy in a matter of about ten seconds.
 What?
 I wanted to win the contest!
-(And I photoshopped a censor onto my leg in the third shot in case you’re wondering what the hell that is, haha.)

 This past weekend, my girlfriends and I went out to Lucky Cheng’s to celebrate my 25th birthday.
 (I know, I know, I’m insanely old.)
 For those of you who are not familiar with this establishment, it is a restaurant/drag queen cabaret.
 Within five minutes of choosing between two drinks — the Pink Pussy and the Flaming Poon — we witnessed a lap dance that made even me blush.